jeromecoupe/webstoemp/_posts/2013-11-03-msm-multilingual.md

 As a developer it is certainly possible to allow for this with other setups (language specific custom fields or template groups), but working with different websites altogether greatly helps content publishers and reviewers to wrap their heads around the concept that the content they publish doesn't necessarily have to be published in all languages.

 These days, the lifespan of a website will be around three or four years.
 Even if the linguistic versions were thought of as carbon copies of one another when the site was launched, this often changes over time.
-The client focuses on one language more than on the others, local needs arise that demand new sections or functions of the site to be developed for one linguistic version only.
+The client focuses on one language more than on the others, local needs arise and new sections or functions of the site have to be developed for one linguistic version only, etc.

 When dealing with international websites, you might have to cater for linguistic versions reading from right to left, while other are being read from left to right.
 In that context, having independent websites, templates and template groups might be a bonus (charsets in templates, variations of general layout, etc.)